The-Darumonkey/Elite-Dangerous-Linux-Profiles-and-Scripts/README.md

 If you want to use this script on your own machine, you will need to edit the  script to reflect the input IDs of your peripheral(s).

 1. Navigate to /dev/event/input/by-id
 2. Find the device ID for your stick.
 There are multiple entries, each prefixed wuth usb- and with a different suffix (-event-joystick, -hidraw and -joystick on my system).
 You want to copy the name of the device with the -event-joystick suffix.
 Mine is `usb-Winwing_WINWING_URSA_MINOR_FIGHTER_FLIGHT_STICK_R_DCE860721456622163E650B2-event-joystick`.
-Yuors will, of course, be different.
+Yours will, of course, be different.
 3. Replace the ID in the script with the ID of your device.
 4. Save the file in `/usr/local/bin`
 5. You can name the script as you please, but this name must be reflected excatly in the `99-joystick.rules` file or it won't work.